 Bush Blitz is Australia's largest nature discovery project – a multi-million dollar partnership between the Australian Government, BHP Billiton Sustainable Communities and Earthwatch Australia to document plants and animals in selected properties across Australia.
 Since the program began in 2010 Bush Blitz has discovered more than 900 new species and has added thousands of species records to what is already known, increasing our scientific knowledge to help us protect our biodiversity for generations to come.

-NOW OPEN – 2015-16 Tactical Taxonomy & Applied Taxonomy Grants round is open until the 18th December 2015 – for more information click on the Taxonomy Grants tab.
+NOW CLOSED – 2015-16 Tactical Taxonomy & Applied Taxonomy Grants round is now closed – for more information click on the Taxonomy Grants tab.